Derjyn/Resume/README.md

 - Software engineering (_wide and shallow experience with hundreds of compiled/scripted languages and environments_)
 - Visual Studio Code (_and many other code editors and tools_)
 - GitHub (_and other repository systems_)
-- Project management (_tooling, organization/methodology, operations_)
+- Project management (_tooling, organization/methodology, issue tracking_)
 - Data/knowledge mining (_experienced with knowledge base systems, hunting down documentation/resources/solutions, etc_)
 - AI prompt engineering (_currently diving into the OpenAI API, exploring advanced topics in the field of prompt engineering and custom integrations_)